-More add on courses introduced by various department STRIDE, Proposals were sent for two Components - Components 1 and 2 for which results are awaited.
-TIDE proposal was submitted in the area of health application, with Geriatric Wellness as the focus Add on courses Promoted student seminars to enhance the academic ambience of the college To equip the students in presenting papers, the IQAC took initiative in sponsoring Student Seminars for PG students.
-The student seminar was funded by the management.
-This year the Department of Commerce conducted the seminar.
+SMART Sree Sankara Management Aid for Research and Transformation IQAC is of the firm conviction that updation of knowledge is of prime importance for the academic growth of any educational institution.
+With this objective in mind, the IQAC in its deliberations with the management had stressed the need for conducting seminars/workshops.
+The management sanctioned a total amount of Rs 2 lakh for conducting seminars/workshops, out of which Rs 20,000 each was to be allotted to the various departments.
+The scheme was named by IQAC as SMART (Sree Sankara Management Aid for Research and Transformation).
 Vie w File 14.
-Whether AQAR was placed before statutory body ?
-Yes Name of Statutory Body Meeting Date College Council 14-Dec-2018 15.
+Whether AQAR was placed before statutory Yes body ?
+Name of Statutory Body Meeting Date College Council 14-Dec-2018 15.
 Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
 No 16.
 Whether institutional data submitted to AISHE: Yes Year of Submission 2020 Date of Submission 14-Jul-2020 17.
 Does the Institution have Management Information System ?
 Yes If yes, give a brief descripiton and a list of modules currently operational (maximum 500 words) Management Information System is in place in the office and Library.
-These systems include a wide range of support facilities, which include processing ,filing, electronics mail, data storage, data and centralized attendance system, sending SMS to parents and students.
+These systems include a wide range of suppor facilities, which include processing parents and students.
 Software used are escholar and SMARTLIB.
 SPARK, software developed by the state government.
 IT section manages the distribution of salary of the staff.
 Admission of students is centralized online through Single Window System by Mahatma Gandhi University.
 Students scholarships are entirely done online.
 SMARTLIB Library Software: Library Management Book Details Entry, Bar Coding, Class Numbering, electronic accession register, Student Staff Members Issue, Return, Renewal Catalogue printing periodicals Quick Search, Search option for students fine Collection, Online Reservation of books, Shelf Details Due List Customized Reports.
 Fund management is done through PFMS.